Hamboards Review: Are They Truly Surfskates?

 Is a Hamboards for you?
 Find out in this review.

 If you’re trying to find the best surfskate for you, then check out my free Surfskate Selector app.
-It includes all models from the top 10 surfskate trucks.
+It includes all models from the best surfskates.
 Just answer 8 quick questions and it reveals the best models for you.

 Bottom Line Up Front